DFE-Digital/find-a-tuition-partner/docs/runbooks/performance-testing.md

 cf scale find-a-tuition-partner-<ENVIRONMENT> -i 1
 ```

+For reference, the production environment uses 1GB application instances and a medium database wheras the other environments use 256MB application instances and a small database.
+The performance test should be run against the latter configuration for consistency.
+This also provides a possible cost saving avenue.

 ### Performance Testing

 The `GiasPostcodeSearch` console application is the performance testing application.
 It loads the full GIAS dataset of elligable schools into memory then uses `Parallel.ForEachAsync` and `HttpClient` to request the search results page using each school's postcode and a subject list relevant to their phase of education.